EURO GOVT-Rally in Spanish, Italian bonds loses steam

 The nature and timing of any action is unclear and euro zone officials have said September is shaping up to be a "make-or-break" month in the search for a resolution to the three-year-old debt crisis

-"What the ECB is trying to do is to stabilise the market to drive yields down," said David Keeble, global head of rates strategy at Credit Agricole.

-"They are likely to come out and say that they are doing SMP (bond purchases) not instantly but that they're more inclined to do it if the market remains volatile.
-If we can get the stability back then we'll start to grind lower in yields."
+"If they really wanted to bring down yields in the secondary market we will need to see an intervention this week, considering the strong statements that we've had over the past couple of days," Investec fixed income analyst Brian Barry said.

-German Bund futures settled 18 ticks higher on the day at 143.39.
+German Bund futures were seven ticks higher at 143.28.
 Ten-year German yields were little changed at 1.39 percent, while two-year yields were 6 basis points lower at minus 0.08 percent.

-RBS strategists seeing selling in Bunds getting exhausted if yields back up as high as 1.50-1.60 percent.

 RWC's Allwright said he favoured short-dated German paper going into the ECB meeting as it would benefit from any outcome.
 A disappointment would reignite safe-haven flows, while more monetary easing would support a further drop in short-term rates.